ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

     **Read more about which fixes should be added [HERE](../CONTRIBUTING.md#adding-protocol-new-fixes---which-are-important-and-which-arent)**

-   - From experience, the following packages contain the usual important changes:
+   - From experience, the following packages contain the usual important changes (mojang mappings):
      - `net.minecraft`
      - `net.minecraft.client`
         - `net.minecraft.client.gui`